mharen/mharen.github.io/blog/2012/2012-11-christmas-lights-2012-lets-make-them.md

 ---

-It’s another year and I’m still a huge fan of the LED Christmas lights I first tried <a href="../2011/2011-11-leds-are-awesome.html">last season</a>.
+It’s another year and I’m still a huge fan of the LED Christmas lights I first tried [last season](../2011/2011-11-leds-are-awesome.html).
 It’s hard to argue with the insane energy savings.
 Assuming my calculations from last year are correct, they cost under a penny to run each day, which is roughly 90-95% less than conventional bulbs.

-Wife and I took advantage of the nice weekend weather to put them up (it’s a little early… <a href="http://footedjammies.blogspot.com/2012/11/we-are-best-neighbors.html">I know</a>).
+Wife and I took advantage of the nice weekend weather to put them up (it’s a little early… [I know](http://footedjammies.blogspot.com/2012/11/we-are-best-neighbors.html)).
 We did it a little differently this year, though: we used clips on every single bulb.
 Every.
 Single.
 Bulb.
 EVERY.
 SINGLE.
 BULB.

 The issue we had last year was that the wind would knock the lights all over the place, even into the gutters.
 Also, since the LED bulbs are more directional than traditional bulbs, it’s very noticeable when things aren’t aligned neatly in a row.
 So we resolved to fix that.